pretzilz/slurpjs/README.md

 <slurp settings="settingsObj"></slurp>
 ```

-And even better, see the index.html (thanks Zachary!) or the new ngSlurp.html (thanks Derrick!) for a demo
+And even better, see the index.html (thanks Zachary!) or the new ngSlurp.html (thanks Derrick!) for a demo.

-#FAQ
-###What the hell is this?
-Don't ask questions.